Rashomon: Boléro controversy

-The usage of a musical composition similar to Ravel's Boléro provoked wide controversy, especially in Western countries.
+The usage of a musical composition similar to Maurice Ravel's Boléro provoked wide controversy, especially in Western countries.
 Some accused Hayasaka of music plagiarism, including Boléro's publisher, who sent him a letter of protest after the film's French release.

 In late 1950, the film was vetoed from Motion Picture Producers Association of Japan's selection list for the 4th Cannes Film Festival over concerns about facing copyright issues for the composition.

 Masaichi Nagata's response

 Daiei's president, Masaichi Nagata, was initially critical of the film.
-Assistant director Tokuzō Tanaka said that Nagata broke the abrupt few minutes of silence following its preview screening at the company's headquarters in Kyōbashi by saying "I don't really get it, but it's a noble photograph".
+Assistant director Tokuzō Tanaka said that Nagata broke the abrupt few minutes of silence following its preview screening at the company's headquarters in Kyōbashi by saying: "I don't really get it, but it's a noble photograph."
 According to Kurosawa, Nagata had called Rashomon "incomprehensible" and loathed it so much that he ended up demoting its producer.

 Nagata later embraced Rashomon upon it receiving numerous awards and international success.
 He kept the original Golden Lion that the film received in his office, and had replicas handed to Kurosawa and others who worked on the film.
 His constant reference to its accomplishments as if he was responsible for the film himself was stated by many.

 In 1992, Kurosawa remarked that Nagata had cited Rashomon's cinematographic feats in an interview included for the film's first television broadcast without mentioning the names of its director or cinematographer.
 He reflected being disgusted by the company's president taking credit for the film's achievements: "Watching that television interview, I had the feeling that I was back in the world of Rashomon all over again.
 It was as if the pathetic self-delusions of the ego, those failings I had attempted to portray in the film, were being exhibited in real life.
 People do indeed have immense difficulty talking about themselves as they really are.
 I was reminded once again that the human animal suffers from the trait of instinctive self-aggrandizement."

 Some modern sources have erroneously credited Nagata as the film's producer.